 By launching a Wildfire Risk Reduction and Asset Protection (“WRAP”) initiative in 2017 and hosting regular meetings of a statewide working group, United Policyholders is helping restore affordable, available property insurance options for home and business owners in wildfire-prone regions by increasing risk reduction at the parcel and community levels.
-The initiative has been focused on California but will be expanding to the State of Colorado in 2024.
+The initiative began in California but is expanding to other wildfire-prone states.

 UP is committed to helping establish incentives and rewards for those who invest time and money into risk reduction.
-Giving property owners a financial incentive (cheaper, more accessible insurance) will help get “all hands on deck” improving conditions in WUI and brush areas.
+Giving property owners a financial incentive (cheaper, more accessible insurance) to spend money and time on property improvements will increase parcel and community level mitigation, should restore insurer confidence and competition, and lead to appropriate discounts for reduced risk.

-To accomplish this goal, WRAP founder Amy Bach identified the building blocks that need to be put in place and convened a working group in mid-2020 to expedite concensus around effective wildfire risk reduction.
-Through regular monthly meetings, UP is connecting stakeholders in impacted communities to increase risk reduction momentum through programs that facilitate home hardening and defensible space across the state.
+To accomplish this goal, WRAP founder Amy Bach identified the building blocks that need to be put in place and convened a California working group to expedite concensus around effective wildfire risk reduction.
+Through regular monthly meetings, UP is connecting stakeholders in impacted communities across the state to increase risk reduction momentum and programs that facilitate home hardening and defensible space.
 The working group includes fire scientists, firefighters, members of Fire Safe Councils and Firewise communities, the Institute for Home and Business Safety, (IBHS), the CA Department of Insurance (CDI), insurance professionals and UP staffers Emily Rogan, Joel Laucher, Annie Barbour and Valerie Brown.

-The WRAP group’s next accomplishment was helping CDI develop a set of regulations that require insurers to adjust their rates to reward risk reduced properties and communities.
+The WRAP group’s next accomplishment was supporting CDI in adopting regulations that require insurers to adjust their rates to reward risk reduced properties and communities.
 Those regulations were filed with the CA Office of Administrative Law and are now approved.
 Insurance companies that sell home insurance in California filed updated rating plans to comply with the new regulations.
 These plans are in the process of being reviewed and revised or approved by the department within set time parameters.
 The first set of approved mitigation discounts are those filed by the California Fair Plan.
 To learn more about those discounts and how consumers can qualify for them, see our October, 2023 Home Insurance Briefing webinar recortding and slide deck.

 Now that standards and a set of regulations are in place, our next goals are:

-• Continuing to educate property owners on reducing risk and shopping for insurance.
+- Continuing to educate and support property owners on reducing risk and shopping for insurance.

 Thanks to United Policyholders’ staff, volunteers and partner network and a grant from the Office of Emergency Services, we are well on our way toward meeting those goals!